 This is more for power developers or programmers who want more control and a custom Linux operating system built for projects or needs.
 In those cases, you may want to install Arch Linux with your favourite desktop to set up your development operating system.

 Suppose you are experienced in Arch Linux and computers in general.
 In that case, this is the best choice among all because it gives you complete control over each package in your custom build Linux operating system.

 6. Pop OS

 The Pop OS (represented as Pop!_OS) was developed by computer manufacturer System76 for their series of hardware.
-Pop OS is free and open-source based on Ubuntu.
-It follows the Ubuntu release cycle for its base while bringing additional tweaks, packages customised for users.
+Pop OS is free and open-source, based on Ubuntu.
+It follows the Ubuntu release cycle for its base while bringing additional tweaks and packages customised for users.